How to Implement Deep Learning in Healthcare Practice: Top Features and Applications

 3. Personalized Medicine

-• Deep learning tailors treatment plans by analyzing genetic and clinical data.
+Deep learning preparea treatment plans by analyzing genetic makeup, medical history and clinical data.

 Examples